lukstafi/ppx_minidebug/README.md

 To properly trace in concurrent settings, ensure that different threads use different log channels.
 For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.Flushing(struct let debug_ch = thread_specific_ch let time_tagged = true end) in ...` In particular, when performing `dune runtest` in the `ppx_minidebug` directory, the `test_debug_n` and the `test_debug_n_expected` pairs of programs will interfere with each other, unless you adjust the log file names in them.

-`Minidebug_runtime.Debug_ch` appends to log files, so you need to delete them as appropriate for your convenience.

 The `PrintBox` logs are the prettiest, I could not get the `Pp_format`-functor-based output look the way I wanted.
 The `Flushing` logs enable [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
 One should be able to get other logging styles to work with `Log Inspector` by configuring its regexp patterns.

 `ppx_minidebug` can be installed using `opam`. `ppx_minidebug.runtime` depends on `printbox`, `ptime`, `sexplib0`.